 Section 9-Annual Meeting.
 A meeting of the members shall be held annually at a date and place to be determined by the Board of Directors.
-This meeting may be held concurrent with a meeting of similar or common-interest groups.
-The purpose of such meeting shall be the election of the persons to serve as commissioner and Director pursuant to these Bylaws, the receipt of reports on the budget and finances of ACICS and its activities and affairs, and the transaction of other business as may be specified by the Board in the call for and notice of the meeting.
+This meeting may be held concurrent with a meeting of similar or common interest groups.
+The purpose of such meeting shall be the receipt of reports on the budget and finances of ACICS and its activities and affairs, and the transaction of other business as may be specified by the Board in the call for and notice of the meeting.
 The meeting may combine these business purposes with informational and educational sessions; meetings of the Board, the Council, commissions, or committees; and special events for the members.